Collateral Damage and the Constitution

 Jesus was concerned with unleashing the potential of his followers.
 He planned a short stay on this planet, and he needed disciples who would seamlessly take up his work after he left.
 In the verses above he contrived an unstandardized test to measure the readiness of his disciples.

 Jesus’s first lesson is “this was revealed . . . by my father in heaven.”
-You learn by listening to God, not those who speculate that Jesus was Elijah come back from the dead.
+Peter learned by listening to God, not those who speculate that Jesus was Elijah come back from the dead.

 In my latter years of teaching teachers, I suddenly began to hear myself say “You’re going to be a great teacher” when a student shared a great insight or experience.
 And I wished I had made such outrageous predictions much earlier in my career.
 Because I realize now that students remember those moments better than all the professional wisdom I could impart, and the memory may help them later in their careers.